sammarks/cloudformation-webm-mp4/README.md

 - One S3 bucket, for video input.
 - A SNS topic for notifications.
 - A SNS topic for object created notifications for the input bucket.
+- An ECS cluster and task definition to contain the configuration for the conversion Docker container.
-- A Lambda function to process the videos.
+- A Lambda function to launch a new instance of the task definition inside Fargate when a video needs to be converted.

 ### How does it work?

-The Lambda goes through the following process:
+Whenever a video is uploaded to the input bucket, it goes through the following
+process:

-- Verify the video ends in `.webm` - it will throw an error if it does not.
+- The Lambda is triggered and verifies the video ends in `.webm` - it will throw an error if it does not.
-- Get a signed URL for the video using S3.
-- Pipe the `https.get()` result into the `ffmpeg` process to convert the video.
-- Start an upload using `s3.upload()` to the destination bucket.
-- Pipe the stream from `ffmpeg` into `s3.upload`
+- Lambda creates a new instance of the task definition and launches it inside Fargate with your provided VPC configuration.
+- The Docker container downloads the video to temporary storage, runs it through `ffmpeg` to convert the container from WEBM to MP4, and then uploads the result to the destination bucket inside S3.
-- Send a notification through SNS when the process is complete or errors.
+- Send a notification to SNS when the process is complete or errors.

+#### Why Fargate / Docker containers?

+In the initial version of this project, we were just running the conversion inside a Lambda function with `ffmpeg` included in the deployment package.
+We would stream the video file from S3 directly into an `ffmpeg` process, and then stream the results back up to S3 all while doing the conversion.

+The problem with this is we weren't able to generate the moov atom that MP4 requires and uses to encode information like the duration of the video, so we had to pass flags to tell ffmpeg to not create the moov atom.
+Ffmpeg requires seekable output in order to generate the moov atom, and we can't seek to different parts of the file if we're uploading a stream to S3.

+The solution is to download the entire file, store it in temporary storage, then run the entire file through ffmpeg, and then upload the result to S3, all separately.
+Unfortunately, Lambda is limited to 512MB of temporary storage, _and that temporary storage is shared across invocations of a function._ This means if you don't clean up the files in `/tmp` appropriately across invocations, you will quickly run out of space.

+This effectively meant that the filesize of our videos would be limited to, at a maximum, 256MB.
+It would be possible for a video to exceed that size, and we need this solution to work 100% of the time.
+Therefore, the next best thing is to create a Docker container and run it inside AWS Fargate so we don't have to manage a cluster of Docker containers and only pay for the hours of the machine that we use.
+Would Fargate not have existed, the next best solution would probably be to just launch an EC2 instance whenever we wanted to do the conversion, and then shut it down when we're done.

 ### Accessing Previous Versions & Upgrading